shotgunsoftware/tk-framework-adobe/README.md

 ## Setup development environment

-To setup the development environment for this project, you need to have the ZXPSignCmd tool from Adobe in order to sign the extension before release.

 To setup the development environment for this project, you will need to obtain the _**ZXPSignCmd**_ tool provided by Adobe, which can be found [here](https://labs.adobe.com/downloads/extensionbuilder3.html).
-Once you have logged in using your existing Adobe user account, download the _**CC Extensions Signing Toolkit**_, which will provide you with the necessary executable
+Once you have logged in using your existing Adobe user account, download the _**CC Extensions Signing Toolkit**_, which will provide you with the necessary executable.

 If you are developing on a ***Mac*** please set all necessary variables in `dev/env.mk`.